dima-huang/dima-huang.github.io/About.md

 Additionally, we aim to **explore novel mechanisms for achieving catch-and-release of critical materials**.
-For quite some time, complexation and decomplexation of bound ions have been achieved primarily through pH adjustments.
-However, this strategy limits receptor designs to ionic or amine-based scaffolds and has resulted in insufficient separation efficiencies between neighboring elements.
+For quite some time, complexation and decomplexation of bound ions have relied on pH modulation.
+While effective in some cases, this approach constrains receptor design to ionic or amine-based scaffolds and often fails to deliver sufficient selectivity among chemically similar elements.
 Alternatives are needed.
-Stimuli-responsive receptors are particularly appealing because they enable different coordination modes to be mediated in response to specific stimuli, thereby facilitating the catch-and-release of targeted ions (Figure 1c).
-We believe that such receptors can expand the toolbox of receptor designs relevant to separation sciences.
+Stimuli-responsive receptors offer an attractive solution by enabling distinct coordination modes in response to external stimuli, thereby facilitating the catch-and-release of target ions (Figure 1c).
+We believe that judiciously designed receptors of this kind will expand the toolbox of extractants available to separation science.

 On this basis, three projects are proposed and outlined as follows:
 <div class="align-left">